 DEED members may use the DEED Idea Exchange to explore potential project ideas and partnership opportunities with industry vendors that are APPA corporate associate members.
 Visit the DEED Project Library, to view reports and resources from completed projects or those that are underway, on your topic of interest.
 Perhaps your project idea has already been supported by DEED and the knowledge you seek is in a report in our Library.

 The online grant application process is quick and easy so that small utilities with limited staff and resources can apply.
+View a sample grant application.
 Applications are due February 15 and August 15 each year.
-To get access to the grant application, or for questions, email us at [email protected] or call 202-467-2900.
+To get access to the grant application, or for questions, email us at [email protected] or call 202-467-2911.

 Student scholarships awarded through DEED help your utility attract new talent and enhance your profile in the community.
 You can help students earn valuable work experience, financial support, and college credits.

-DEED offers four types of funding to introduce students to career opportunities in public power — educational scholarships student internships, student research grants, and technical design projects.
-To apply, students must be studying in energy-related disciplines and must be accepted or enrolled full-time in vocational schools or accredited colleges and universities.
-Students require a DEED member utility mentor to serve as mentor for their scholarships.
+DEED offers four types of scholarships to introduce students to career opportunities in public power — lineworker and technical education scholarships, student internships, student research grants, and technical design projects.
+To apply, students must be studying energy-related disciplines and must be accepted or enrolled in accredited lineworker programs, vocational schools, colleges or universities.
+Students require a DEED member utility to serve as a sponsor and mentor for their scholarship.
 Your utility or a student may initiate the scholarship application process.
-Learn more about funding opportunities for students.

-Apply for a student intern to work at your utility.
-You may apply with or without designating a specific student.
-Applications are due February 15 and October 15 of each year.
-To get access to the scholarship application, or for questions, email us at [email protected] or call 202-467-2960.
+DEED member utility staff may apply for an intern to work at their utility.
+Simply provide a scope of work in the internship application.
+Utilities may apply with or without designating a student.
+Applications are due February 15 and October 15 each year.